lackhand/charlatan/diceThoughts.md

 # This is a d6-based DIY elfgame

 * There is a DM and the rest of you are Players with Player Characters
-* You'll want about 8 six sided dice per player, pencils, paper, etc.
+* You'll want about 4 six sided dice per player; pencils, paper, etc.
- * The core mechanic is to roll a die and compare them to a target number.
+ * The core mechanic is to roll a pool of dice and count the value and number of results.
 * The characters have:
   * A level (starts at 1) which gives you per-level Titles & hit dice
   * Slot-based inventory & conditions